StanProgrammer/bank-system-backend/Readme.md

-# Room Booking App
+# Bank System App
-This is a backend code for Room Booking App.
+This is a backend code for Bank System App.
-It handles Login,logout, bookRooms and getRooms
+It handles Login,logout,pay loan emi, pay lump sum and Upload profile picture.
+It also gives user to write to Customer Care.

 # Backend endpoint url:
 - POST /login: Logs a user into the system.